DEVOTIONALS

 Why do we feel that discipline is good for our children?
 It helps

-discipline, they would be confused about how far they can go
+discipline, they would be confused about how far they can with

-If there are no boundaries, then they will most likely continue to
+If there are no boundaries, then children will most likely continue

-do wrong as they try to find the limits of what they are allowed
+realize it, they want try to find the limits of what they are allowed

 to do or not do.
-Not only that, but their disobedience will continue
+In addition, without discipline, their disobedience

 We do our children an injustice when we fail to provide them with